 - Finacea: contains azelaic acid, which helps reduce redness and bumps.

 - MetroCream: contains metranidazole, an antibiotic that can kill demodex folliculorum and other microorganisms that can play a role in the development of rosacea.

 - Mirvaso Gel: This can help treat chronic redness, but shouldn’t be taken if you have any problems with your circulatory system.

 Facial Redness Cause #2: Allergic Contact Dermatitis

-When we get in touch with something we’re allergic to, our body warns us by turning that area a bright red.
-It also makes our face itch and swell.
+When you touch something we’re allergic to, your body sounds the alarm, turning your skin bright red.
+It makes your face itch and swell, too.